ahonn/tiny-react/README.md

-# tiny-react
+# Svar
-a tiny react-like library
+a tiny react-like library, just for fun